FactSet Mergerstat/BVR Control Premium Study Frequently Asked Questions (FAQs)

 Q: How does Mergerstat determine which financial statements to use for the target acquired?

-A: Mergerstat uses the latest financial statements available prior to the announce date.
+A: Mergerstat uses the latest financial statements that were available prior to the announce date.
 For example, if the announce date was February 25, 2011 (bidder agreed to buy target and announcement was made), Mergerstat would use the latest financial statements of December 31, 2010.
-If this deal closed on April 20, 2011, Mergerstat would not use the financial statements of March 31, 2010--the latest financial statements available prior to the announce date would be used, which would be the financial statements of December 31, 2010.
+If this deal closed on April 20, 2011, Mergerstat would not use the financial statements of March 31, 2010 - the latest financial statements available prior to the announce date would be used, which would be the financial statements of December 31, 2010.

 Q: Can you give an example calculating the Mergerstat Control Premium?

 A: As an example, let's use "Optical Coating Laboratory Inc."; SIC code is 3827.

 Q: Why do negative premiums exist in the FactSet Mergerstat/BVR Control Premium Study?

 A: A number of factors can contribute to this.
 If the buyer is public and paying with its own stock, its stock price may have decreased between the announcement and the time the deal closes.
 An example of this is when Bank of America’s price dropped from $33.74 to $14.08.
 Another factor may be that the selling company could be struggling and on the verge of failure, as with Bear Stearns in 2008.

 This paper available here provides research and insight into why negative premiums occur.

 Q: What is "attitude" and how does Mergerstat determine the "attitude" for each transaction?

 A: Attitude indicates the way the target's board of directors viewed the acquirer's proposal to enter into a transaction with the target - hostile, friendly, neutral.
 This data item is only populated if the transaction is a tender offer.